 But the gesture that we'll always be indebted for is what happened on the last day.
 So as I mentioned, we had planned this trip super weirdly.
 Our return journey was from Bangalore via a flight to Mumbai.
-How would we reach Bangalore from Ooty, we hadn't planned.
-Thanks to uncle's wit, he suggested that he would take us to Mysore, we would see some prominent places in Mysore for about 2-3 hours and then he would drop us to the bus station to take a direct bus to Kempegowda Airport.
+How would we reach Bangalore from Ooty?
+We hadn't planned that.
+Thanks to uncle's wit, he suggested he would take us to Mysore, we would see some prominent places in Mysore for about 2-3 hours and then he would drop us at the bus station to take a direct bus to Kempegowda Airport.
 He also calculated the timings and helped us book tickets on Flybus through his connections.
 We thought whoa, this is sorted now.

 To our dismay, on the day of departure, there was some heavy road work undertaken on the main highway we were to take to Mysore from Ooty (Masinagudi 124 km) The alternative route via 2 natural reserves (Bandipur & Madumulai) was not only longer (about 160 km) it also had most of the heavy vehicles prying to and fro!
 This would increase our travel time by at least 2 hours.
 We knew we had to let go of our Mysore sightseeing plan.
 But this alternate road had perks of its own.
 Super thrilling hair-pin bends, passing through natural reserves we also caught glimpses of spotted deers, elephants crossing roads, monkeys, etc. Uncle also asked us to be attentive towards a possible tiger sighting.
 The ride was like a safari!